UltCombo/ultaro/README.md

 I've used MacOS for 3 years and Windows for over a decade.
 As a power user, I always felt that these desktop environments never suited my needs completely.
 Although MacOS generally provides excellent UX, the lack of customization became a killer after a couple years bearing its limitations and shortcomings.

-I've been developing, experiencing and evolving this desktop environment for over 6 months before open-sourcing Ultaro.
-My goal is to provide a desktop environment that is simple and pleasant to use for power users.
+I've been developing, experiencing and evolving my desktop environment for over 6 months before open-sourcing it as Ultaro.
+My goal is to provide a desktop environment that is simple and pleasant for power users to use.

 ### Why the Mega Man wallpapers?